awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_3_Pricing_Models/Lab Guide.md

 ![Images/AWSRI5.png](Images/AWSRI5.png)

 2. If you do not have sufficient usage, you can download the two sample files:

+Ctrl-click to open them in a new tab, then copy the text and paste it into a spreadsheet application.

 - [7_day_EC2_R_Rec.csv](./Code/7_day_EC2_RI_Rec.csv)
 - [30_day_EC2_R_Rec.csv](./Code/30_day_EC2_RI_Rec.csv)
-- NOTE: Ctrl-click on the links above to open then in a new Tab. select the lines and copy and paste them into your preferred spreadsheet application.

 3. Open both files, copy the **Recommended Instance Quantity Purchase** column from the **7 day** recommendaions, and insert it into the **30 day** recommendations file: